isomerpages/ogp-isomerguide/_editing-your-page/Creating hyperlinks.md

 <center><img style="width:300px" src="/images/Toolbar%20(Link).png"></center>

-1. Click on the hyperlink icon.
+<ol><li>Click on the hyperlink icon.</li>

 <center><img style="width:300px" src="/images/Insert%20Hyperlink.jpg"></center>

-2. A pop up of "Insert hyperlink" with 2 fields, Text and Link, will appear.
-Text is what you will see on the page while the link is the url that it will be directing to when the user clicks on it.
+<li>A pop up of "Insert hyperlink" with 2 fields, Text and Link, will appear.
+Text is what you will see on the page while the link is the url that it will be directing to when the user clicks on it.</li>

-3. After clicking save, a hyperlink in the Markdown format will appear in your editor page.
+<li>After clicking save, a hyperlink in the Markdown format will appear in your editor page.</li></ol>

-##### Markdown format
+<b>Markdown format</b>

 The format for markdown hyperlinks goes like this:<br> \[Isomer Guide\](https://guide.isomer.gov.sg).